froggyos/froggyos.github.io/README.md

-things to know about froggyOS:
+# things to know about froggyOS

  * in paths, "." will be replaced with the current directory
  * programs can *only* be written in the C:/Programs directory
  * for the `hop` command, `~` will be replaced with the root directory ("C:"), and `-` will be replaced with the previous directory

-Aliases:
+# Aliases

  * clear -> cl
  * croak -> c
  * formattime -> ft